StuartJO/ThalamicGradients/README.md

 # Rerunning the code on the preprocessed data

-The data I provide is at a minimum all preprocessed (basically it includes everything except the raw tractography data).
+The data I provide is at a minimum all preprocessed (basically it includes everything except the raw tractography and gene data).

-Note that to get the demographic data for the HCP subjects, you'll need to (apply for and then) download the restricted data from the HCP website
+Note that to get the demographic data for the HCP subjects, you'll need to (apply for and then) download the restricted data from the [HCP website](https://db.humanconnectome.org/app/template/Login.vm)

+## Code requirements

 ## Running analysis